Linear Weighted Moving Average LWMA: Settings and Signals

 How to Use the Linear Weighted Moving Average Indicator

-The Basic Signals (Don't Overthink This)
+The Basic Signals

-The signals themselves are pretty straightforward:
+The signals are straightforward:

 - Green LWMA Line: Upward momentum building - start looking for long opportunities